 Dr. Lund’s research investigates the ways that oral language use contributes to spoken and written language learning in monolingual and bilingual children with hearing loss.
 Her work has been consistently funded by the National Institutes of Health (National Institute on Deafness and Other Communication Disorders) and the American Speech Language Hearing Foundation.
-Dr. Lund received the Fort Worth Business Press Healthcare Heroes Award in 2017 for her work in parent training for children with hearing loss.
+Dr. Lund received the Fort Worth Business Press Healthcare Heroes Award in 2017 for her work in caregiver training for children with hearing loss.

 Learn more about Dr. Lund’s research by exploring the lab pages.